 Picture of the 2019 ICER Cohort at Tufts University

-For those who might be struggling with this same tension, my advice is: GO FOR IT!
-Forming community partnerships can often produce intangible outcomes that better inform our identities, and ultimately, our scholarship.
-Working with community partners has made me feel good about doing political science.
-It can be challenging to measure our impact as political scientists when we wait for lightyears to hear back from reviewers.
-And after our work is published, scholars often rely on hard, emotionless citation data to assign value to our work.
+For those who might be struggling with the same questions, my advice is: GO FOR IT!
+Partnerships that center communities’ political priorities and perspectives often produce intangible outcomes that better inform our identities, and ultimately, our scholarship.
+Additionally, it can be challenging to measure our impact as political scientists when we wait for eons to hear back from reviewers.
 But when I engage with communities, the feedback is reciprocal and continuous, and I feel the impact of the work being done in a very profound way.
-I don’t rely on reviewers 1 and 2 to tell me six months after submission that what I have produced is valuable.
-My community partners will often let me know toute de suite the relevancy of my contribution - to which I adjust accordingly!

 I also find that working with communities illuminates my strengths as a political scientist in ways previously hidden to me.
 After grad school, I quickly pigeon-holed myself as a comparativist focused on a narrow part of the world, but after connecting with Thriving Earth Exchange, I found myself tackling environmental issues in the United States.
 This experience broadened my knowledge of political behavior and civil society and deepened my understanding of civic engagement.
 When I started learning more about Thriving Earth Exchange’s community groups, my mind immediately connected their environmental objectives with social movement theory and protest politics.
 I began to map in my mind the different centers of political power and how these community leaders could collaborate to impact not just the environment but politics as well.
 These experiences brought me back to the core of why I was attracted to political science in the first place - a desire to understand and re-balance power asymmetries.